Feel Special: Critical reception

 Writing for Sound Digest, Amanda Lee noted that Feel Special is an "exceptional comeback" following Twice's increased international presence after the release of Fancy You, stating that the tracks from the group's latest album "[is a] pop perfection and showcases the girls’ increasing presence in crafting timely songs that are relatable and catchy."
-Tamar Herman of Billboard magazine praised the group's creative control over the EP, and describing the material as "an unrelenting show of pop perfection from the girl group".
+Tamar Herman of Billboard magazine praised the group's creative control over the EP, and described the material as "an unrelenting show of pop perfection from the girl group".
 Billboard also included Feel Special in its "25 Best K-pop Albums of 2019: Critics' Picks" list ranking at number 14, citing the group's distinctive pop production seen in "Feel Special" and "Rainbow", as well as their venture into maturity with "Love Foolish" and "21:29".
 Chris Gillet from South China Morning Post Youngpost complimented the variety of music genres present in the album and how the group was able to mix genres "in a way most other acts cannot".

-Jeff Benjamin of the South China Morning Post included the album's eponymous title track in his "10 Best K-pop songs of 2019", ranking at number three and describing the song as a "stunning, synth-driven single that not only continued Twice’s string of pristine chart-toppers, but also had a deeper message about taking care of yourself."
 Crystal Bell from MTV News included the B-side "Love Foolish" in her "Best K-pop B-sides of 2019" list, ranking the song at number 1 and calling it proof that "Twice are capable of so much more than cheery hooks."
-Bell first stated that every B-side from Feel Special was deserving of a spot on the list.
-Buzzfeed included the B-side "Trick It" in their "20 Best K-pop B-sides of 2019" list, ranking at number 12, stating that the track "still goes strong on even the 210th listen."
-Cho Eun-jae of Idology Korea ranked Feel Special at number four in the website's "2019: Album of the Year" list, stating that the album is "full of more wild and charismatic sound than ever, with a danceable mood that is the traditional virtue of JYP."
+Bell further stated that every B-side from Feel Special was deserving of a spot on the list.
+BuzzFeed included the B-side "Trick It" in their "20 Best K-pop B-sides of 2019" list, ranking at number 12, stating that the track "still goes strong on even the 210th listen."
+Cho Eun-jae of Idology ranked Feel Special at number four in the website's "2019: Album of the Year" list, stating that the album is "full of more wild and charismatic sound than ever, with a danceable mood that is the traditional virtue of JYP."
 They then stated that Twice's album quality is increasing throughout the development of their career.

-In a mixed review, Kim Do-heon of IZM gave the album a rating of 2.5 over 5 points, praising the production work of J.Y.Park, but stated that Feel Special is "not a sufficient basis for the transition to [more] mature and refined concepts."
+In a mixed review, Kim Do-heon of IZM gave the album a rating of 2.5 over 5 points, praising the overall production, but stated that Feel Special is "not a sufficient basis for the transition to [more] mature and refined concepts."